A version of this article was first published here in March 2022

 Retention is better than acquisition

-For small businesses, focusing on retaining customers is a much more effective solution – in terms of costs and resources.
+For small businesses, focusing on nurturing relationships with loyal customers to convert subscribers into repeat buyers is a much more effective solution – in terms of costs and resources.
 When it comes to the cost of winning sales, 82% of businesses agree that customer retention is cheaper than acquisition.
 For small businesses who don’t have access to infinite resources and funds, this can make all the difference to your profits.

 The figures agree with this too – research shows that increasing customer retention by just 5% boosts profits by 25% - 95% and email marketing can get you there.